Best and worst supermarkets

 How Ocado works

-Ocado is the world’s largest dedicated online supermarket, and also the UK’s fastest-growing grocer, with sales rising by 12.5% year-on-year according to Kantar Worldpanel.
+Ocado is the world’s largest dedicated online supermarket, and also the UK’s fastest-growing grocer, with sales rising by 12.5% year-on-year according to figures released by market analysts Kantar Worldpanel in January 2020.

 The retailer was founded in 2000, and today its delivery area covers more than 70% of UK households.